-§ 358.2 (b) ...a transmission provider's transmission function employees must function independently from its marketing function employees, except as permitted in this part or otherwise permitted by Commission order.
+(b) ...a transmission provider's transmission function employees must function independently from its marketing function employees, except as permitted in this part or otherwise permitted by Commission order.

 At MEAG Power, transmission function employees are located in the Transmission Department.
-Certain MEAG Power employees within the Power Supply Department perform limited marketing function activities.
-MEAG Power has one Affiliate, The Energy Authority ("TEA"), located in Jacksonville, Florida; its employees perform marketing function activities.
-The transmission function employees of MEAG Power operate independently from employees of TEA and any MEAG Power employees who perform marketing function activities.
+Certain MEAG Power employees within the Bulk Power Operations Department perform certain marketing function activities.
+MEAG Power does not have a marketing affiliate.
+It performs energy sales transactions and marketing function activities through an energy management company, Alliance for Cooperative Energy Services Power Marketing LLC ("ACES), located in Raleigh, NC.
+The transmission function employees of MEAG Power operate independently from employees of ACES that perform energy management and marketing function activities and any MEAG Power employees who perform marketing function activities.